netdata/netdata/README.md

 > Most monitoring solutions require endless configuration of whatever imaginable.

 Well... this is a linux box.
 Why do we need to configure every single metric we need to monitor.
-Of course it has a CPU and RAM and a few disks, and ethernet ports, it might run a firewall, a web server, or a database server and so on.
+Of course it has a CPU and RAM and a few disks, and ethernet ports, it may run a firewall, a web server, or a database server and so on.
 Why do we need to configure all these metrics?

 Netdata metrics collection is designed to support **configuration-less** operation.
 So, you just install and run netdata.